aruntm96/Catte_Identification/README.md

 3. Upload the datasets in the drive, so that ease acces via Google Colab.

+4. Go through the documentation for clear view of the project.

-4. Run the SIFT_Final.py file.
+5. Run the SIFT_Final.py file.
+Change the paths of directory respective to your directories.

+6. Run the VGG16 Features Final.py file.
 Change the paths of directory respective to your directories.